jaisabhi1/CloudCraft-CF-Templates/Automating-AWS-Lambda-Python-Boto3/Scheduling-DynamoDB-Backups/README.md

 ## Video Description(s)

+### Part 1

+In this video, we'll walk through the process of authoring our IAM Role for the Lambda function, and creating the Lambda function itself.

-### Lab Walkthrough
+### Part 2

-In this video, we'll walk through the process of authoring our IAM Role for the Lambda function, creating the Lambda function itself, and then testing the Lambda function.
-Once the Lambda function is created, we will create a CloudWatch Rule to schedule the Lambda function to run at regular intervals.
+In this video, we will test our Lambda function, and observe that a backup was created.
+We will then create a CloudWatch Rule to schedule the Lambda function to run at regular intervals.
 This will perform backups of the DynamoDB table, and remove stale backups.

 ## Tasks